nuvla/documentation/docs/nuvlaedge/contributing.md

 If you'd like to participate in the development of the NuvlaEdge software, either by writing new code or simply reporting issues and feature requests, you are free and encouraged to do so.

-For each NuvlaEdge component, you'll find a Contributing guide within the respective GitHub repository.
-Here's an example for a [generic Contributing guide](https://github.com/nuvlaedge/agent/blob/main/CONTRIBUTING.md).
+You'll find a Contributing guide in GitHub repository.
+Here's an example for a [generic Contributing guide](https://github.com/nuvlaedge/nuvlaedge/blob/main/CONTRIBUTING.md).